DanielNetSet/minecraft_fishing_bot/README.md

 Subtitles need to be turned on for it to work.

-It dosent work in full screen.
+It does not work in full screen.

 Set keyboard focus on the computer vision window and press "q" to quit.